GodotMisogi/AeroFuse.jl/examples/cases.md

              num_panels = 80)
 ```

+_Disclaimer_: Only sharp trailing edge airfoils are supported for now.
+Blunt trailing edge support will be added soon.

 ## Wing Parametrization

 The following image depicts the parametrization schema used for wing planforms in terms of nested trapezoids.